Interaction robustness of the chiral anomaly in Weyl semimetals and Luttinger liquids from a mixed anomaly approach: Summary and Discussion

 \section{Summary and Discussion}

 In summary, we start by illustrating the difficulties of applying chiral anomaly calculations from relativistic field theories by comparing the results to those from Hamiltonian bosonization in Sec.~\ref{4}.
-We show that these ambiguities in the chiral anomaly equation are resolved by replacing the chiral anomaly by a mixed anomaly between translation and $U(1)$ charge symmetry~\cite{Cho2017}.
+We show that these ambiguities in the chiral anomaly equation are resolved by replacing the chiral anomaly by a mixed anomaly between continuous translation and $U(1)$ charge symmetry~\cite{Cho2017}.

 The chiral anomaly equation here is qualitatively consistent with the corresponding effective action term derived previously using the correspondence between the t'Hooft and mixed anomalies~\cite{wang2021emergent,hughes2024gapless}.
 We find that the mixed anomaly approach in $1+1$D leads to a chiral charge which is defined as the kinetic momentum divided by the Fermi wave vector $k_0$.
 The electromagnetic force term in the kinetic stress-energy continuity equation corresponds to the anomalous i.e. chiral symmetry breaking term.
 As a compelling application, we examine the Andreev reflection-like process at the junction between a \(\nu = 1\) IQH edge and a \(\nu = 1/3\) FQH edge.
 Using conventional and chiral charge conservation, we can determine the unique scattering pattern, which is consistent with experimental observations.

 The resulting chiral anomaly equation is unrenormalized by interactions.
 We find that it is still possible to realize an interaction-renormalized Lorentz-invariant anomaly in Luttinger liquids with weak backscattering.
 Such systems can be approximated by Sine-Gordon models.
 The chiral charge in this case must be chosen to be a fermionic representation based on solitons and antisolitons.